dsuarezf/text-extractor/README.md

 # extract-to-text

-The **extract-to-text** module extracts plain text from PDF, Word or HTML documents storing that text in *.txt files with the same name as the input document.
+The **extract-to-text** is a REST service that extracts plain text from PDF, Word or HTML documents.

-This module can be executed as a single Python script or within a container.
+The service can be executed as a single Python application or within a container.

+To execute as a Python application:

+    gunicorn --bind 0.0.0.0:5000 --chdir src/main/python wsgi:app

 To build or rebuild the Docker image type (the HTTP_PROXY variable must be set if executed behind a proxy):